mbevc1/tdns/README.md

 # tdns CLI

-A powerful, lightweight CLI to manage Technitium DNS server via an HTTP API.
+A powerful, lightweight CLI to manage Technitium DNS server via HTTP API endpoint.

 > [!WARNING]
 `tnds` is not supporting full set of API calls yet and only the ones I initially